Kaneki-x/XChatMessageView/README.md

 You need to make sure that the itemView associated with the layout in `@XItemLayoutRes`.
 Otherwise `findViewById` may get problem.

 #### 2.init Attributes
-You can set adapter and some attributes after `findViewById`
+You can set adapter and attributes after `findViewById`.

 ```java
 	SampleAdapter sampleAdapter = new SampleAdapter(context, mDatas);